Kneckter/SpawnpointClusterTool/README.md

 ))'), point(spawnpoint.lat, spawnpoint.lon));
 ```

-Once you have the files on your system you can run the command `python cluster.py infile.json` to to have it evaluate the coordinates and output them to outfile.txt.
+Once you have the files on your system you can run the command `python cluster.py infile.txt` to to have it evaluate the coordinates and output them to outfile.txt.
+Use the `--help` flag to see the avaliable flags, which are also below:

+- 'filename', This is not a flag but the name of the input file.
+- '-oc', '--output-clusters', The filename to write cluster data to (defaults to outfile.txt).
+- '-r', '--radius', type=float, Maximum radius (in meters) where spawnpoints are considered close (defaults to 70).
+- '-ms', '--min-spawnpoints', The minimum amount of spawnpoints to include in clusters that are written out (defaults to 3).

 ## Notes
 This has been tested on Ubuntu 18.04.